skipto-landmarks-headings/page-script-5/README.md

 * Fixes bug with Safari visual rendering of the menu item with focus.
 * Deprecates "All headings" and "All landmarks" option to reduce code and configuration complexity
 * Simplifies configuration object
+* Uses modules to organize code into smaller files
+* Switch from using `grunt` to `gulp` for building release files
+* Use template element for creating `style` element

 ### Version 4.1.6
 * Revert the changes from 4.1.4